 Available Treatments for Ecstasy Addiction

-According to the experts at the National Institute on Drug Abuse, there is no single treatment that has been identified as specific to Ecstasy addiction.
+According to the experts at the National Institute on Drug Abuse (NIDA), there is no single treatment that has been identified as specific to Ecstasy addiction.
 On the other hand, there are therapies available for addiction in general, including cognitive behavioral therapies.
 Cognitive behavioral therapy is a program designed to help an individual identify and correct thinking and interpretations of their environment while providing the tools necessary to modify their behaviors.
 The process of cognitive behavioral therapy involves a partnership between the therapist and client with homework assignments as well as regular counseling sessions.
 The difference between cognitive behavioral therapy and traditional talk therapy is in the length of time involved.
-Talk therapy, where an individual has an ongoing appointment schedule with a therapist, is open-ended and can last for years.
-Cognitive behavioral therapy is designed to last a specific number of weeks with a beginning, middle and end.
+Talk therapy, where an individual has an ongoing appointment scheduled with a therapist, is open-ended and can last for years.
+Cognitive behavioral therapy is designed to last a specific number of weeks with a beginning, middle, and end.
 The therapy model is very flexible and can be tailored to the needs of the individual client.
 In addition to cognitive behavioral therapy, the experts at the NIDA recommend participation in a support group.
 Support groups have been shown in studies to be effective in lengthening the time between relapses and increasing the recovering addict’s likelihood to complete a treatment program.

 What Is Involved in Inpatient Treatment for Ecstasy Addiction?

 A residential inpatient treatment facility for drug addiction is generally located in a home-like setting where the patients live together and support each other through the recovery process.
 Depending on the facility, the clients will have access to a wide range of methods and practices for the treatment of addiction.
 Some of these methods might include: